eliavw/mercs/docs/index.md

 Easy via pip:

 ```
-pip install mercs-mixed
+pip install mercs
 ```

 ## Quickstart

-Now that you have installed MERCS you are ready to fit your first versatile model: [quickstart](https://systemallica.github.io/mercs/quickstart/)
+Now that you have installed MERCS you are ready to fit your first versatile model: [quickstart](https://eliavw.github.io/mercs/quickstart/)

 ## Source code

-MERCS is fully open-source cf. our [github-repository](https://github.com/systemallica/mercs/)
+MERCS is fully open-source cf. our [github-repository](https://github.com/eliavw/mercs/)

 ## Run/Build locally
 To run the project, you need [Poetry](https://python-poetry.org).
 Once installed: